FREQUENTLY ASKED QUESTIONS

 – Starting small and getting momentum going might well be your best strategy.

 Yes, Brad offers local-to-Tucson consultation services.
 On rare occasions, he might be available for on-site consultation while traveling; please check the events page of the website to see where he currently has plans to be when.
-His consultation rate is $100/hour; a typical consult takes about 2 hours.
-If you are interested in pursuing this, Brad recommends (but does not require) that, in order to get the most out of the consultation, you educate yourself in advance by doing as many of the following as possible:
+His consultation rate for projects with an on-site component is $250 for the first hour (whether document review, verbal pre-consult, or on site), and $150 for every additional hour of his time (including all manner of follow-up); a typical consult takes about 2 hours on-site.
+Remote consultation can be a challenge but feel free to inquire whether this might work in your case (note that the fee is slightly higher).
+If you are interested in pursuing any type of consultation, Brad recommends (but does not require) that, in order to get the most out of the consultation, you educate yourself in advance by doing as many of the following as possible:

 For a rainwater-harvesting, greywater-harvesting, permaculture, or integrated sustainable design consultation:

 For a greywater consultation, in addition to Volume 1 (2nd ed.):

 a) Check out the Greywater-Harvesting Image Gallery on this website — click on each image to make it larger and to view the caption;